 Wood Design & Building Awards

-All projects completed in the period between January 1st, 2018 and December 30th, 2021 are eligible for entry [except previous winning projects of the Wood Design & Building Awards].
+Any project completed between January 1st, 2019 and December 30th, 2022 is eligible for entry [except previous winning projects of the Wood Design & Building Awards].

-A jury of prominent architects from Canada and the U.S. will review all entries based on various considerations such as creativity, appropriate use of wood materials in satisfying clients’ building and site requirements and innovative design.
+A jury of prominent architects from Canada and the U.S. will review all entries based on considerations such as creativity, appropriate use of wood materials, satisfying clients’ requirements, meeting specific building and site requirements, and innovative design.

-Honor, Merit and Citation awards will be given at the discretion of the jury.
-Winning projects will be showcased in the 2021-22 Celebrating Excellence in Wood Architecture book, an award video available on our websites and presented at education events throughout the year.
-They’ll also be featured in the spring/summer edition of the Wood Design & Building magazine and via press releases and social media.
-Award certificates and one copy of the book will be distributed in the fall of 2022 to the winners.
+Honor, Merit, and Citation awards will be given at the discretion of the jury.
+Winning projects will be showcased in the 2022-23 Celebrating Excellence in Wood Architecture book, a video available on our websites, and in presentations at educational events throughout the year.
+Winning projects will also be featured in the summer edition of the Wood Design & Building magazine and promoted in press releases and on social media.
+Award certificates and a copy of the book will be distributed to the winners in the fall of 2023.

 Projects can be submitted in the following categories: